House or Condo?

 - Exterior maintenance including snow removal and landscaping is taken care of by the condo association (from your monthly condo fees).

-- Insurance that covers the exterior and the building structure itself are part of your condo fees (but you will need your own personal insurance for the interior and personal affects, much like renters insurance).
+- Insurance that covers the exterior and the building structure itself is part of your condo fees (but you will need your own personal insurance for the interior and personal effects, much like renters insurance).

 Condos can often have restrictions put in place when the condo board was first setup or that have been voted on by everyone in the condo association.